spattisson/zaproxy/Docker.md

 ```
 The Dockerfiles can be found [here](https://github.com/zaproxy/zaproxy/tree/develop/build/docker).
 ### Healthcheck
 The docker file now supports [healthcheck](https://docs.docker.com/engine/reference/builder/#healthcheck).
-The check uses the `ZAP_PORT` environment variable in order to check that Zap completed initialization.
-So, if you are running Zap with port other than `8080`, also set this environment variable.
+The check uses the `zap-cli status` to check that Zap completed loading.
+If you are running Zap with port other than the default `8080`, you need to set this environment variable.
 Otherwise, the healthcheck will fail.
+Also, if you are running Zap with `apikey`, you also need to set the environment variable `ZAP_API_KEY`.
 ## Usage Instructions:
 ### ZAP GUI in a Browser:
 Yes, you can run the ZAP Desktop GUI in a browser.
 You can use it in just the same way as the Swing UI and can even proxy via it.<br>